Nyack Library

 (2) fill out the Trustee application; and

-(3) obtain at least 25 valid signatures on the petition.
+(3) obtain at least 25 signatures of voter age residents of the Library's Chartered Service Area on the petition.

 A person who meets all three requirements will have their name placed on the ballot.